MassinissaDjellouli/CTFStuff/TheGoodStuff/WEB.md

 - Inspect JS
 - Inspect Debug tab
 - Inspect CSS
+- Try directory listing
+  - ex: if we are in /instructions/instruction.html -> /instructions
 - Search for /robots.txt
   - Needs to be at the root of the website
 - If the server is apache, try /.htaccess